The Family SSAS

 The Family SSAS is a unique and flexible pension with a very wide range of investment choices.
 Examples of popular Family SSAS investments include: the family business, commercial property, land, indirectly in residential property, unquoted shares, gilts and bonds, and a much wider range of investment than usually available within traditional pension funds.

 The Family SSAS is an asset that can be passed down through the generations and wealth secured.
 As a pension trust, it is legally protected from creditors.
-Therefore, it is the ideal way to ring-fence assets for family succession and inheritance.
+Therefore, it is the ideal way to ring-fence assets for family succession.

 Couple looking at laptop